Steve Souza: Hatriot

-Return to Exodus
+Return to Exodus (2014–2025)

 On June 8, 2014, it was announced that Souza had rejoined Exodus.
 He appeared on Exodus' tenth studio album Blood In, Blood Out, which is his first album with the band since 2004's Tempo of the Damned.

+Exodus third departure (2025-present)

+In January, 2025, Exodus announced that they had once again parted ways with Souza and that they would be replacing him with former vocalist, Rob Dukes.

 Style

 Souza's voice is reminiscent of AC/DC's former vocalist Bon Scott, and can be heard on the AC/DC covers that Exodus recorded, including "Overdose" on 1989's Fabulous Disaster, and "Dirty Deeds Done Dirt Cheap" on 2004's Tempo of the Damned.
+On November 1st, 2024, Exodus' cover of AC/DC's "Beating Around the Bush" was released.

 Personal life

-His nickname "Zetro" comes from a cartoon whale he saw in high school.
+Souza is second generation Portuguese American.
+His grandparents were originally from the Azores islands in Portugal before settling in California in the early 20th century.

+In June 2012, Souza disclosed that the nickname "Zetro" comes from a cartoon whale he saw in high school.
+However in June 2019, Souza revealed that initially the name began as 'Zet,' which came from a random word that he had uttered throughout the entirety of an LSD trip in 1979, which friends gave him as a nickname afterwards.
+This remained his nickname until around 1982.
+While roadie-ing for a local band, a fellow roadie called him 'Zetro' instead and the name has stuck ever since.

 In a July 2018 interview, Souza called himself a supporter of President Donald Trump, as he cites the low unemployment rate and the meetings with North Korean leader Kim Jong-un being beneficial to the country.
 Regarding Kim, Zetro mentioned: "I think that's great – that's what you need to do.
 People need to touch together, not do it through channels".